Danielson Framework: A Teacher's Complete Guide

 Rosenshine (2012) links questioning to success in Domain 3.
 Component 3b supports this: teachers ask more questions (Rosenshine, 2012).
 These frameworks work well together, improving the learner experience.

 Framework scaffolding appears in every domain.
 Teachers plan scaffolds in Domain 1.
-Domain 3 requires responsive scaffolding (Vygotsky).
+Domain 3 requires responsive scaffolding, consistent with Vygotsky's zone of proximal development (Vygotsky, 1978).
 Domain 4 needs reflection on scaffold effectiveness.
-Teachers transfer responsibility to learners, removing scaffolds as learners progress (Proficient to Distinguished).
+Teachers transfer responsibility to learners, removing scaffolds as learners progress from Proficient to Distinguished.

 Wiliam (2011) showed assessment for learning is vital, like Component 3d.
 Teachers use assessment data to change teaching, as Wiliam found.
 For instance, re-teaching a topic after a quick check shows proficient 3d.